MuhammedAhmedAbdulaziz/AWS-Scalable-Web-Application-with-ALB-and-ASG/README.md

-# Project 1 — Scalable Web Application with ALB and Auto Scaling
+# Scalable Web Application with ALB and Auto Scaling

 A production-grade, EC2-based web application reference architecture on AWS: a purpose-built VPC spanning two Availability Zones, an internet-facing Application Load Balancer fronted by